Rosaline lace: Features

 Characteristic features are the roses with three or five petals, frequently arranged in trails.
 Unlike the Duchesse, the lace has no gimps.
 A Brussels variant has needle lace pearls mounted on the hearts of the roses, a Brugges variant lacks the pearls.
 A special variant connects the flowers with short crinkly edges.
 Another variant has needle lace fillings.
 The lace was almost exclusively made of fine linen threads.
 A piece of lace may look irregular when different parts were created by different people, tension and number of pairs may vary.

 The lace requires six or seven pairs.
 The parts are worked more or less of tapes, mainly in cloth stitch.
 Each part starts and ends with a bundle, a shortcut for starting and tying off each pair individually.
 Traditionally these bundles are both on the front and on the back of the lace.

+The needle lace pearls are created on a separate needle lace pricking or pattern piece with a buttonhole stitch wrap and then attached to the center of a flower.